 No. Once you pay your citation, you have made your one election for that violation.
 If you wish to attend school, you must make that election at the time you pay the citation.

-It is up to the individual insurance company as to whether or not going to school will keep your rates down.
+It is up to the individual insurance company as to whether going to school will keep your rates down.
 It is best to contact your insurance company if you are unsure.

 For your convenience, the Florida Department of Highway Safety and Motor Vehicle has provided information regarding appropriate driver improvement courses and approved schools on their website.